 9. Swiss Cottage, Co.
 Tipperary

-The Swiss Cottage in Tipperary certainly breaks the mould from an architectural perspective and is one of Ireland’s more unusual sights to see.
+Now here’s something you definitely won’t expect to find in the Irish countryside!
+The Swiss Cottage in Tipperary certainly breaks the mould from an architectural perspective and is one of the best unique things to do in Ireland and one of the country’s more unusual sights to see.

 8. Iveagh Gardens, Co.
 Dublin

-Located but a stone’s throw from St Stephen’s Green Park in Dublin City is another one of the top hidden gems in Ireland, the Iveagh Gardens.
+Located a stone’s throw from St Stephen’s Green Park in Dublin City is another one of the top hidden gems in Ireland, the Iveagh Gardens.
+While everyone queues for photos at St Stephen’s Green, smart travelers slip away to this Victorian secret garden that feels like stepping into a different world entirely.

-Sleeping in plain sight, this park is a sanctuary from the hustle of the city, and is unbeknownst to many, making it an oasis in the heart of a thriving metropolis.
+Originally designed as pleasure gardens in the 1860s, the Iveagh Gardens feel like Dublin’s best-kept secret.
+Sleeping in plain sight, this park is a sanctuary from the hustle of the city and is unbeknownst to many, making it an oasis in the heart of a thriving metropolis.

 7. The Dark Sky Reserve, Co.
 Kerry